RenderKit/oidn/doc/api.md

-Before exporting memory from the graphics API, the application should find a handle type which is supported by both the Open Image Denoise device (see `externalMemoryTypes` device parameter) and the graphics API.
+Before exporting memory from the graphics API, the application should find a handle type which is supported by both the Open Image Denoise device (see the `externalMemoryTypes` device parameter) and the graphics API.
 Note that different GPU vendors may support different handle types.
 To ensure compatibility with all device types, applications should support at least `OIDN_EXTERNAL_MEMORY_TYPE_FLAG_OPAQUE_WIN32` on Windows and both